bobbyleftovers/tailwind-wp/README.md

 ## Adding Components
 1. Add PHP template file in `/components`
 2. Add CSS file in `/src/css/components` and add import to `/src/css/app.css`
+  - **NOTE:** Normal CSS will still compile but this theme uses tailwind so writing your own CSS is less necessary.
+No mixins or other utils are included apart from tailwinds config file.
+Component css files are just inteded leverage tailwinds `@apply` directive to clean up the lengthy class lists that would otherwise be in template files.
   - Best practice is to name the css file the same as the php template for easier searching.
-  - Use the same name as the wrapping classname
 3. Add JS file in `/src/js/components` (when js is needed)
   - No need to import these.
 In the template file add `data-component="{name}"` as an attr.
 The js file will be loaded once an reinstatiated for subsequent uses.
 The element the attr is placed on will be passed to the js function or classs per-use.
 4. To use, call `get_component({name}, [$args])`